swill/generate_acs_rn/README.md

 }
 ```

-For example, here is what was used for the 4.14 release - a custom commit hash was defined instead of the one that was voted, since the voted commit hash didn't exist in any branch as the RC branch was not merged back to the Master branch during 4.13 release (by mistake).
+For example, here is what was used for the 4.14 release - i.e. a custom commit hash was defined instead of the one that was voted, since the voted commit hash didn't exist in any branch as the RC branch was not merged back to the Master branch during 4.13 release (by mistake).

 ```json
 {